cdeletre/gmtools/README.md

 `./gmKtool.py data.win` will compress all wav audio > 1MB (default) in all audiogroups with auto bitrate.
 The updated files will be written in `./Ktool.out`

 `./gmKtool.py -vv -r -m 0 -b 64 data.win` will compress all wav audio, recompress all ogg audio, in all audiogroups with 64kbps bitrate.
-The updated files will be written in `./Ktool.out`
+The updated files will be written in `./Ktool.out`.
+The verbose level will be 2.

 # readiffdata.py